dmobrienllc/p1-dress-my-ride/README.md

  check off completed.

  Phase 2d
+ User will be able to bring up strava information on local rides, records set for various rides, etc.

+ Phase 2e
  User will be able to take picture of item and classify it according to application dropdown menus.